Bouchet Honor Society

 Cornell Bouchet Society Logo

 Yale University and Howard University established the Edward A. Bouchet Graduate Honor Society in 2005.
 Named for the first African American doctoral recipient in the United States (Ph.D. from Yale University in 1876), the Bouchet Society recognizes outstanding scholarly achievement and promotes diversity and excellence in doctoral education and the professoriate.
-Outside of the society’s founding universities, Yale and Howard, Cornell was among the earliest universities to establish a Chapter of the Bouchet Society with our first members inducted in 2006.
+Outside of the society’s founding universities, Yale and Howard, Cornell was among the earliest universities to establish a Chapter of the Bouchet Society with its first members inducted in 2006.

 Bouchet Society Selection Timeline